coldshrine/study-notes/books/designing-data-intensive-applications.md

 There is simple method for generating sequence numbers that _is_ consistent with causality: _Lamport timestamps_.

 Each node has a unique identifier, and each node keeps a counter of the number of operations it has processed.
 The lamport timestamp is then simply a pair of (_counter_, _node ID_).
 It provides total order, as if you have two timestamps one with a greater counter value is the greater timestamp.
 If the counter values are the same, the one with greater node ID is the greater timestamp.

+Every node and every client keeps track of the _maximum_ counter value it has seen so far, and includes that maximum on every request.
+When a node receives a request of response with a maximum counter value greater than its own counter value, it inmediately increases its own counter to that maximum.